joed3/GTExV6PRareVariation/README.md

 ```

 If you are going to run everything from scratch, first make the directories that are assumed to exist. <br>
-You can skip this step if you will use the processed data files downloaded from \<website - coming soon\>. <br>
+You can skip this step if you will use the processed data files downloaded from https://s3-us-west-2.amazonaws.com/gtex-v6p-rare-variation-data/GTExV6PRareVariationData.tar.gz. <br>
 ```
 mkdir ${RAREVARDIR}/logs
 mkdir ${RAREVARDIR}/preprocessing